2018 Annual Conference

 2018, June 18-21

-IMnI 44th Annual Conference will be held in Kuala Lumpur from Monday, June 18 to Wednesday, June 20, 2018.
+IMnI 44th Annual Conference is being held in Kuala Lumpur till Wednesday, June 20, 2018.
 Optional Technical Tour to Sarawak are scheduled on Thursday, June 21.

 Companies registered to date: